Christmas Special : Upto 40% OFF! + 2 free courses - SCHEDULE CALL

 2. Financial Scams

-Financial scams can be multi-faceted.
+Financial scams can be multifaceted.
 Scammers draft fake schemes promising huge returns on investments or fake online marketplaces that offer cheap products (digital and physical).
-The attackers either ask for investments sensitive bank account information, or payment card information.
+The attackers either ask for investment-sensitive bank account information or payment card information.

 Example of Financial Scams: